Companies really do hire employees between Thanksgiving and mid-January. I see it every year. Do not pause your job search during the holiday months.

-The notion that job search gets harder this time of year is a myth.
-Job search websites such as monster.com have sometimes listed more jobs in holiday months than at any other time.
+Job search websites have sometimes listed more jobs in holiday months than at other times.

 Beat the Competition